alakhag/ImageCaptioner/README.md

 * How to run tests

+Create "model" and "screenshot" directories in "img_caption_bot" directory

 Install Telegram app on your mobile.
 Create your account and search for user : @BotFather

 To create your Image Captioner chat app, message as follows: